REGISTRATION

 Daily riders must write their wristband number(s) on their baggage tag.

-Sanctioned shops have signs that say, OFFICIAL RAGBRAI BICYCLE SHOP, and sell official RAGBRAI T-shirts, souvenirs, bicycling equipment, accessories and helmets.
+Sanctioned shops have signs that say “OFFICIAL RAGBRAI BICYCLE SHOP” and sell official RAGBRAI T-shirts, souvenirs, bicycling equipment, accessories and helmets.

 Be sure to have a safety check done on your bike before you arrive to ride!

 If you will be shipping your bicycle to the starting town, or shipping it home from the ending town after the ride, here are some helpful suggestions to follow.
+For additional information, see our Bike and Luggage Shipping page.

-- Bike boxes should be marked “ASSEMBLE” or “DO NOT ASSEMBLE.”
-This saves the receiving shop confusion, time and money for you when you arrive to pick up your bike.
+• Bike boxes should be marked “ASSEMBLE” or “DO NOT ASSEMBLE.”
+This saves the receiving shop confusion, time, and money for you when you arrive to pick up your bike.

-- Boxes AND bikes should be labeled to identify ownership.
+• Boxes AND bikes should be labeled to identify ownership.
 This is very important to verify owners during pickup.

-- Phone numbers and email addresses should be included with labeling.
+• Phone numbers and email addresses should be included with labeling.
 A quick call or email to the owner is sometimes necessary to confirm shipment or report damage.

-- Only registered participants may take advantage of this benefit.
+• Only registered participants may take advantage of this benefit.

 Camping areas will be set aside by each community on school grounds, county fairgrounds and/or city parks and are large enough to accommodate all registered riders.
 It’s possible that some communities will not have space available to accommodate all vehicles at the main tent campground, so support vehicles may be directed to a separate campground.

 If you have a vehicle pass and are bringing a self-contained motor home, you need to be aware that the campgrounds will not be equipped with electrical or water hook-ups.
 All overnight communities will, however, have a designated dumping station.
-Additionally if you will be operating a generator in the campgrounds, please be courteous of your fellow tent campers.
+Additionally, if you will be operating a generator in the campgrounds, please be courteous of your fellow tent campers.

 A daily wristband is valid only on the day for which it is issued.
-Daily riders are entitled to sag wagon and medical services for that day.
+Daily riders are entitled to SAG wagon and medical services for that day.
 These services are not available on any day for which a wristband is not purchased.
-For example, if you have a daily wristband for Monday only, but continue to ride, you would not be entitled to sag wagon service.
+For example, if you have a daily wristband for Monday only, but continue to ride, you would not be entitled to SAG wagon service.

-The Des Moines Register, RAGBRAI and the host communities do not provide shuttle service to daily riders at the end of the day.
+RAGBRAI and the host communities do not provide shuttle service to daily riders at the end of the day.
 You are responsible for finding your own way back to your car.

 The RAGBRAI Expo is the annual bicycle trade show that kicks off RAGBRAI featuring the newest and latest in bicycling and associated industries.
 The Expo takes place in the starting town on the Saturday afternoon before the ride begins.
 All RAGBRAI participants, friends, family and community residents are invited.
 It’s FREE for all to attend!

-The annual Expo features RAGBRAI’s official ten bike shops, bicycle and equipment manufacturers from around the country and retailers that are associated with the cycling world.
+The annual Expo features RAGBRAI’s official bike shops, bicycle, and equipment manufacturers from around the country and retailers that are associated with the cycling world.
 Come see the latest in cycling technology and the newest products on the market.
 It’s also a great place to check out and demo the latest bikes from the world’s top manufacturers, pick up a new pair of cycling shorts, a RAGBRAI souvenir or have that new bike computer installed that you’ve been thinking about.

 It’s a Don’t Miss Event!